 The BNY Mellon Global Income fund aims to grow income and capital over the longer term by investing in companies from around the world.
-The team look to identify the driving forces behind future growth opportunities such as digitalisation and then invest in companies they believe can benefit from these dynamics.
-Typically, they invest more in 'value' stocks which means it could work well alongside 'growth' orientated funds and provide global diversification to an income-focused portfolio.
+The fund management team aims to identify the driving forces behind future growth opportunities, such as digitalisation, and then invests in companies they believe can benefit.
+Typically, they invest more in ‘value’ stocks which means the fund could work well alongside ‘growth’ orientated funds and provide global diversification to an income-focused portfolio.

-Ilga Haubelt is co-manager of the fund and has been Head of Equity Income since March 2020 having joined the firm a year earlier.
-Haubelt entered the industry in 2005 and previously worked at German asset manager Deka Investment where she was Head of Global Equities and managed income focused funds.
+Co-manager Ilga Haubelt has been Head of Equity Income since March 2020 after joining the firm a year earlier.
+Haubelt entered the industry in 2005 and previously worked at German asset manager Deka Investment where she was Head of Global Equities and managed income-focused funds.
 She also has experience in US equities and real estate.

-Jon Bell works alongside Haubelt as co-manager.
-He joined Newton in 1995 after graduating from Cambridge University and has spent much of his time investing in global and multi-asset portfolios.
-Bell's time is divided between portfolio management and keeping investors updated on the fund's activities.
+Jon Bell joined Newton, part of BNY Mellon, in 1995 after graduating from Cambridge University and has spent much of his time managing global and multi-asset portfolios.
+Bell’s time is divided between portfolio management and keeping investors updated on the fund’s activities.

 Robert Hay and Paul Flood are the fund’s remaining co-managers, both of whom joined on Newton’s graduate scheme and have worked alongside Bell for over 15 years.
 Hay focuses entirely on this fund, whilst Flood is also responsible for managing other multi-asset funds.

-The managers believe that the best way to achieve long-term growth is through the compounding (reinvesting) of dividends over time.
-To harness this philosophy, they have a strict buy and sell discipline to ensure that the companies they own compound at a higher rate than the market.
-For a stock to be considered for the portfolio it needs to yield at least 25% more than their benchmark – the FTSE World.
-In contrast, should the stock's yield fall below the benchmark it must be sold.
+The managers believe the best way to achieve long-term growth is through the compounding (reinvesting) of dividends over time.
+They have a strict buy and sell discipline and any company share considered for the fund must yield at least 25% more than the benchmark – the FTSE World Index.
+If the yield falls below the benchmark it must be sold.

-Investing in companies with unsustainable yields can be detrimental to long-term returns and is a risk they actively manage.
-Their bottom-up approach helps them to avoid these by investing in 'quality' companies which have a dominant market position, sensible balance sheet and can easily generate cash.
-Understanding how companies will benefit or struggle to adapt to an ever-evolving society is another key aspect of their process.
-The managers will also assess if these businesses are supported by thematic tailwinds like consumer power and state intervention.
-They model a wide range of possible scenarios and try to invest where they believe there is attractive potential returns on offer which outweigh the risks.
+The team aims to avoid companies with unsustainable yields.
+As a result, they invest in ‘quality’ companies which have a dominant market position, sensible balance sheets and can generate cash.
+They must also understand how companies will benefit or struggle to adapt to an ever-evolving society.
+The managers assess if these businesses are supported by thematic tailwinds like digitalisation and the transition from fossil fuels to green energy.

 The companies the managers invest in are broadly split into four buckets of ‘controversy’.

-'Troubled Compounding Machines' form the foundation of the portfolio with just under 40% of the fund invested here.
-It consist of companies operating in industries that others can't easily enter due to legal, geographical or cost barriers for example.
-Whilst these may be good businesses with growth opportunities ahead of them, they are hampered by short-term obstacles which the managers are prepared to look past.
+‘Troubled Compounding Machines’ form the foundation of the fund, with around 40% invested here.
+It consists of companies in industries that others can’t easily enter due to legal, geographical, or cost barriers for example.
+These may be good businesses with growth potential but are hampered by short-term obstacles which the managers are prepared to look past.

-'Ex-growth Cash Generators' is another bucket of the portfolio and features companies whose best days of growth might be behind them but they are underrated by the market, even though they can still efficiently generate returns.
-The third bucket focuses on 'Capital Intensity' and is home to service sector businesses such as banks and insurance firms.
-Last but not least is 'Profitability Transformation'.
-These tend to be cyclical companies, whose profits are tied to the fate of the wider economy such as property builder Taylor Wimpey and luxury fashion company, Tapestry.
+‘Ex-growth Cash Generators’ includes companies whose best days of growth might be behind them but are underrated by other investors, even though they can still efficiently generate returns.
+The third bucket focuses on ‘Capital Intensity’ and is home to service sector businesses such as banks and insurance firms.
+Finally, ‘Profitability Transformation’ tends to include more economically sensitive companies.

-Newton Investment Management are responsible for this fund, and operate under the umbrella of BNY Mellon.
-Equity income investing is an important part of Newton's business and its experienced team comprises of eight portfolio managers, four of whom have solely managed this fund since June 2020.
+Newton Investment Management is responsible for this fund and operates under the umbrella of BNY Mellon.
+Equity income investing is an important part of Newton’s business and, alongside this fund’s four co-managers, there are other experienced portfolio managers in the equity team, focused on different regions.

-BNY Mellon is a large, US-based firm so the managers have a lot of analysts and resources at their disposal.
-Until mid-2019 the fund operated under the Newton banner but following a re-brand the fund has since changed to that of the parent company.
+BNY Mellon is a large, US-based firm so the managers have plenty of analysts and resources at their disposal.
+Until mid-2019 the fund operated under the Newton banner but following a rebrand the fund has since changed to that of the parent company.

 We like that the fund managers are incentivised in a way that aligns their interests with those of long-term investors.
 That said, there have been some significant fund manager departures in recent years, and we hope the current team will provide some stability for investors.

-The fund is normally available for an annual ongoing charge of 0.81%.
-We negotiated a 0.24% saving though, so it's available on the HL platform for 0.57%.
+The fund is normally available for an annual ongoing charge of 0.79%.
+We negotiated a 0.24% saving though, so it’s available on the HL platform for 0.55%.
 Part of the fund discount is achieved through a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
-The HL platform fee of up to 0.45% per year also applies
+The HL platform fee of up to 0.45% per year also applies.